 Checklist when setting up an international money transfer

-- Senders account details: bank details of the account where the transfer will come from
+- Sender's account details: Bank details of the account from which money for the transfer will be withdrawn and sent

-- Recipient’s personal details: Name, address and bank account number
+- Recipient’s personal details: Their name, address and bank account number

-- Recipient's bank details: Full name and address of bank including the SWIFT/BIC code
+- Recipient's bank details: Full name and address of their bank including the SWIFT/BIC code.